 The next type of salad you can serve in the summer are Italian pasta salads.
 You don’t need separate dressings for these particular recipes which make them perfect candidates for Italian picnic food!
 Don’t expect to bring home any leftovers.

 Ravioli is just as good cold when served as a ravioli pasta salad.
+Many people aren’t aware you can serve ravioli cold.
+It’s one of my favorite refreshing salads.

 Italian Summer Salad Dressings